sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 ![](image/radian2.png)

 ## Step 4: Nearly done.
 Add paths as appropriate
 Paths is one of the Windows PC system properties.
-Windows PCs look for an .exe in the paths set in the environment variable window .
+Windows PCs look for an .exe in the paths set in the environment variable window.
 To bring up the environment variable window, type `env` at the search bar placed at the bottom left of the task bar.

 ![](image/env.png)